-Are any Repairs required?
+Are any repairs required?

 How long has it been on the market?

 A property listed for more than three months tells the buyer that something is wrong.
 Although, this may not be a major turn-off, knowing it helps with making decisions.
 So, you have to be careful and not always be turned off by ‘how long a property has been listed.’
 Also, asking questions like this is not absurd and can prevent you from buying a dud.
-Another reason to know how long the property has been listed is to know if you can negotiate the price or not.
-Because properties listed for long times have chances of selling lower than their asking price.
+Another reason to know how long the property has been listed is to know if you can negotiate the price or not, because properties listed for long times have chances of selling lower than their asking price.

 What’s its history?

-Love at first sight, is real, even with properties.
-So, you may fall in love with a property at first sight, but you are advised to love a property with good history.
+Love at first sight is real, even with properties.
+So, you may fall in love with a property at first glance, but you are advised to love a property with good history.
 Loving a property with bad history can lead to headaches in future.
 For example, if a property has a history of pest infestation, and you didn’t know about it, then you are moving towards spending out of a budget.
 Apart from making you spend more, it can pose a great risk to lives and property.
 The only way to know about it is by asking your real estate agent.

-How close are social Amenities?
+How close are social amenities?